myrtleTree33/todo-app-react/README.md

 $ npm run storybook
 ```

-Open http://localhost:6006/ in your browser to view Storybook.
+Open [http://localhost:6006](http://localhost:6006) with your browser to see the result.

 ## Dependencies